|Nutrition Facts (per serving)|

 1 teaspoon pure vanilla extract

 1 cup toasted pecans, or toasted coconut, optional

 Blend the pudding mix and milk in a large bowl.
-Stir with a wire whisk until well blended and place in the refrigerator.
+Whisk until well blended.
+Refrigerate.

 In a medium bowl, combine 1 1/2 cups of the cream with the confectioners' sugar and vanilla.
 Beat until stiff peaks form.

 Spoon half of the pudding mixture over the crackers and spread evenly.

-Cover the pan with plastic wrap and chill in the refrigerator for 30 minutes to set slightly.
+Cover the pan with plastic wrap and chill for 30 minutes to set slightly.